Trump cannot use Alien Enemies Act to deport members of Venezuelan gang, appeals court rules

-WASHINGTON (AP) — A federal appeals court panel ruled Tuesday that President Donald Trump cannot use an 18th-century wartime law to speed the deportations of people his administration accuses of membership in a Venezuelan gang, blocking a signature administration push that is destined for a final showdown at the U.S. Supreme Court.
+WASHINGTON (AP) — A federal appeals court panel has ruled that President Donald Trump cannot use an 18th-century wartime law to speed the deportations of people his administration accuses of being in a Venezuelan gang.
+The decision blocking an administration priority is destined for a showdown at the U.S. Supreme Court.

-A three-judge panel of the 5th U.S. Circuit Court of Appeals, one of the most conservative federal appeals courts in the country, agreed with immigrant rights lawyers and lower court judges who argued the Alien Enemies Act of 1798 was not intended to be used against gangs like Tren de Aragua, the Venezuelan group Trump targeted in his March invocation.
+Two judges on a three-judge panel of the 5th U.S. Circuit Court of Appeals, in the ruling Tuesday, agreed with immigrant rights lawyers and lower court judges who argued the Alien Enemies Act of 1798 was not intended to be used against gangs such as Tren de Aragua, which the Republican president had targeted in March.

-Lee Gelernt, who argued the case for the ACLU, said Tuesday: “The Trump administration’s use of a wartime statute during peacetime to regulate immigration was rightly shut down by the court.
+Lee Gelernt, who argued the case for the ACLU, said the administration’s use of "a wartime statute during peacetime to regulate immigration was rightly shut down by the court.
 This is a critically important decision reining in the administration’s view that it can simply declare an emergency without any oversight by the courts.”

-The Department of Homeland Security did not immediately respond to a request for comment.
+To Trump's Department of Homeland Security, the decision was the latest case in which "unelected judges are undermining the will of the American people.
+This ruling will not be the final say on this matter.
+We are confident in our position, and we have the law, the facts, and common sense on our side.”

-The administration deported people designated as Tren de Aragua members to a notorious prison in El Salvador where, it argued, U.S. courts could not order them freed.
+The administration deported people designated as Tren de Aragua members to a notorious prison in El Salvador and argued that American courts could not order them freed.

 In a deal announced in July, more than 250 of the deported migrants returned to Venezuela.